 What I Do

-I teach and coach designers and teams in service design and innovation methodologies and how to operate within their organisations.
-I coach their managers and C-suite executives in design leadership and how to create the preconditions for their teams to flourish.
+I work directly with clients and individuals to transform their organisations and themselves.
+I offer training and coaching in design leadership, service design, research & synthesis, designing and innovating for customer and employee experiences, and ensuring insights are carried through to product or service implementation.
+I coach managers and C-suite executives in design leadership and how to create the preconditions for their teams to flourish.

 Put simply, this means ensuring the right people are enabled to collaborate with the right people in the right way at the right time.